rekalogika/rekalogika.dev/docs/domain-event/03-immediate-dispatcher.md

 :::note

-Stub dispatcher doesn't do anything.
+The stub dispatcher doesn't do anything.
 If you want to test the dispatching, you need to get the real dispatcher from the container.

 :::